 The image quality of cheques that are deposited digitally varies according to the device used.

-A deposit made to your CAD account by scanning a cheque (item), with the help of a scanner, and transmitting the image through the Digital Deposit option in Internet Banking Solutions for Businesses, in accordance with Payments Canada regulations for payment clearing and settlement.
+A deposit made to your CAD or USD account by scanning a cheque (item), with the help of a scanner, and transmitting the image through the Digital Deposit option in Internet Banking Solutions for Businesses, in accordance with Payments Canada regulations for payment clearing and settlement.
 The scanned cheque image has the same official legal status as the original cheque.

 The virtual endorsement generated by the system is in lieu of a physical bank endorsement and the customer endorsement is not required for an item deposited digitally.